Dhrumil-29/React-Task-Tracker/README.md

 # Learnt From YouTube

-Reference Video Link [https://www.youtube.com/watch?v=w7ejDZ8SWv8], Channel: Traversy Media
+[Reference Video Link] (https://www.youtube.com/watch?v=w7ejDZ8SWv8), Channel: Traversy Media

+In the project directory, you can run:

+### `npm run server`

+Run backend API from localhost of port 5000 in the development mode.\
+Open [http://localhost:5000/tasks](http://localhost:5000/tasks) to view all the tasks(GET METHOD).

 # Getting Started with Create React App